 NRA's Women on Target Program

-From 2006 to 2015, the National Shooting Sports Foundation reported an increase of nearly 70 percent in the number of women participating in bowhunting.
+By the numbers From 2006 to 2015, the National Shooting Sports Foundation reported an increase of nearly 70 percent in the number of women participating in bowhunting.
 That same report details a more than 56 percent jump in women in target shooting, with a massive 75 percent increase in the number of women shooting pistols.

 As of 2015 more than a quarter of American handgun users are women, with that number sure to increase coming off a record year for gun sales in 2016.
 Women also constitute about one-fifth of shotgun and rifle shooters nationwide.